Dara Ó Briain: Television career

 In June 2015, Dara Ó Briain Meets Stephen Hawking, in which Ó Briain travels to Cambridge for a series of interviews with theoretical physicist Stephen Hawking, aired on BBC One.

 From January to March 2016, Ó Briain presented Tomorrow's Food, a three-episode series alongside Angela Hartnett, Chris Bavin and Dr Shini Somara.
 The BBC One show looked at the technologies and produce in farms, supermarkets, kitchens and restaurants around the world.

 In 2016, Ó Briain began hosting a panel show about video games called Dara O Briain's Go 8 Bit.

 Ó Briain presented the 2016 reboot of Robot Wars starting on 24 July, as well as the subsequent two series in 2017.

 He hosted a revival of the classic quiz show Blockbusters, which began airing on Comedy Central on 21 March 2019 until 5 December 2019.

 In 2019, Ó Briain appeared as a guest on Hypothetical.

 In June 2019, he was the host of The Family Brain Games.
 He co-hosted this with Hannah Critchlow, who was responsible for the psychological analysis and supported by Adam Hampshire.
-This programme was won by the Smith Family of Newmilns, Ayrshire.

-Ó Briain also presents C4 quiz show One & Six Zeros.
+Ó Briain also presents Channel 4 quiz show One & Six Zeros.

-On 23 June 2022, Ó Briain was confirmed to star as a contestant in series 14 of C4 comedy game show Taskmaster.
+On 23 June 2022, Ó Briain was confirmed to star as a contestant in series 14 of Channel 4 comedy game show Taskmaster.
 He won the second episode of the series with 30 points, becoming the first person in the show's history to win the maximum possible number of points on offer in a single episode, and later went on to win the series with the highest-ever total score (later eclipsed by John Robins in series 17).
 In 2024 he returned to compete in the third Taskmaster: Champion of Champions special, against Sarah Kendall, Morgana Robinson, Sophie Duker and Kiell Smith-Bynoe (who was substituting in for Series 15 champion Mae Martin).
 Once again Ó Briain was victorious.

 In August 2023, Ó Briain presented Wonders of the Moon with Dara Ó Briain; a two-part series that aired on Channel 5.

 In May 2024, Ó Briain presented a two-part series on Channel 5 called Mysteries of the Pyramids with Dara O Briain.

 In July 2024, Wonders of the Sun with Dara Ó Briain; a two-part series presented by Ó Briain aired on Channel 5.